How I Discovered My Creative Process For Painting

 I Remain Myself

-Our experience and knowledge of our own art should expand who we really are as artists, rather than our being confused by trying to be like the artists we follow and learn from.
+Experience and knowledge of our own art should expand who we really are as artists, rather than our being confused by trying to be like the artists we follow and learn from.
 It's a common mistake for new artists, but it's a problem that can be overcome by developing our style.

 So, in no way am I demeaning spiders, even though I don't like to share my space with them, I'm only pointing out that we have been given the freedom from within to create with unique imaginations.